-A first way to answer our trustee might be to embrace his perspective.
-If Africa is indeed "going nowhere," it would still be important to find out why and with what consequences.
-It might be only one perspective among others, but thinking of Africa as a region of political and economic problems is far from entirely inaccurate.
-It is common at the onset of African politics textbooks to warn students against stereotypes of a continent plagued with corruption, conflict, poverty, and famines.
+Since you are reading this book, you might already be convinced of the utility of studying Africa and African politics.
+The continent, after all, is part of the world and studying it reminds us of the universality of human experiences and of the sometimes hidden relevance of even the most marginal of regions to our own concerns, wherever we may be.
+Yet, another way to answer the question "Why study African politics?" is to embrace Trump's perspective.
+If Africa is indeed full of "shit-hole" countries, it would be important to find out why that is and what are the consequences.
+Trump's language might have been rough, but thinking of Africa as a region of political, social, and economic problems is far from entirely inaccurate.
+It is common at the outset of textbooks on African politics to warn students against stereotypes of a continent plagued with corruption, conflict, poverty, and famines.
 But Africa is a continent plagued with corruption, conflict, poverty, and famines.
 It is many other things too, but there is no point denying the breadth and depth of its problems.
 Understanding these problems, if only to mitigate their possible consequences on countries elsewhere, is a perfectly legitimate motivation for the acquisition of knowledge.
-Americans no longer need to be told how issues intrinsic to societies of the Middle East have greatly affected their own political systems.
-They might want to seek to help solve Africa's problems before these too "blow up in their faces."
-Europeans, facing high levels of migration from Africa, already experience some consequences of Africa's predicaments.
+After 9/11, most Americans have come to realize how issues intrinsic to societies of the Middle East have greatly affected their own political systems.
+Likewise, Europeans, facing high levels of migration from Africa, already experience some consequences of Africa's predicaments.
 Thus, anyone interested in the welfare and security of their own political system would be well inspired to gain knowledge on the functioning of African political systems.

 It is more common, however, at least among students in North America and Europe, to be interested in the study of Africa with a view toward helping solve its problems for Africans' sake.
-From this perspective, Africa may not be seen as "going nowhere," but it is also characterized by some sort of generalized crisis status: Africans face serious problems and they need help.
-Taking this view to its extreme, Africa seems in need of being "saved."
-One can of course wonder what it needs to be saved from, whether salvation is even possible, and particularly whether frequently young and inexperienced outsiders are in any way qualified to save it.
-But this is all easy criticism.
-Seeking to understand Africa's problems with a view to helping solve them is a generous and altruistic calling and constitutes perfectly sufficient motivation to embark upon the study of the continent.
+From this perspective, Africa is often characterized as existing in some form of crisis and needing external help.
+Taking this view to its extreme, Africa is portrayed as needing to be "saved."
+One can certainly question this salvation scenario, but seeking to understand Africa's problems with a view to helping solve them is a generous and altruistic calling and constitutes perfectly sufficient motivation to embark upon the study of the continent.
 One is unlikely to do much good, however, without a decent understanding of some of the roots of the problem one is trying to solve.
-Responding to famines by sending food aid is likely to provide some relief to those affected, but solving the problem requires understanding why, after more than fifty years of self-rule, some African governments still regularly appear unable or unwilling to provide the most basic safety nets for their populations.
+Responding to famines by sending food aid is likely to provide some relief to those affected, but solving the problem requires understanding why, after more than sixty years of self-rule, some African governments still regularly appear unable or unwilling to provide the most basic safety nets for their populations.
 Helping a village by building a school is likely to be cheered by the villagers, but improving educational opportunities for African children requires understanding why such public investment has not been forthcoming in the first place, where resources have gone instead, what the social expectations of the benefits of access to education are, and so forth.
-Campaigning against sexual violence in conflicts might help mobilize resources for the victims, but finding ways to stop or discourage the practice demands at least understanding the logic of conflicts characterized by decentralized violence, the nature of civilian-military relations, and the goals of the belligerents (Baaz and Stern 2013).
+Campaigning against sexual violence in conflicts might help mobilize resources for the victims, but finding ways to stop or discourage the practice demands at least understanding the logic of conflicts characterized by decentralized violence, the nature of civilian-military relations, and the goals of the belligerents.